gjpelletier/PyOAE/README.md

 # Example use of etamax for a global data set

-In this example we will read global arrays of data from the jiang_data_for_jupyter_v12.nc file, available in this repository, calcuate the global array of ηmax for the year 2010, and plot a map of the results.
-The Jupyter Notebook examples available at this repository provide additional analysis and citations for the sources of data provided in the example netcdf file.<br>
+In this example we will read global arrays of data from the jiang_data_for_jupyter_v12.nc file, available in this repository, calculate the global array of ηmax for the year 2010, and plot a map of the results.
+The Jupyter Notebooks available at this repository provide examples of additional analysis of ηmax, and citations for the sources of the ocean chemistry data provided in the example netcdf file.<br>
 ```
 import numpy as np
 import xarray as xr